Kit Checklist

 for your visit to the Raymond Priestly Centre

-When visiting us at the Raymond Priestly Centre, we are able to provide you with some essential pieces of equipment and activewear that you can use whilst completing your activities.
+When visiting us at the Raymond Priestly Centre, we will provide you with some essential pieces of equipment and activewear that you can use whilst completing your activities.Â

-We have provided you with a kit list below, detailing the items we will provide you with, and the items you should bring along with you.
+Below is a kit list detailing the items we can provide you with, and outlining the items you should pack to bring with you.Â

 Please don’t buy lots of new equipment that you won’t use again.
-Contact the centre via phone or email if you have any questions.
+Contact the centre via phone or email if you have any questions.Â

 Provided by the centre